hbridge/keeper/ios/KeeperReleaseNotes.md

 # Keeper

+# Feb 27 2015 (6)

+- Edit category speed dial!
+Tap on a blank category to set it, or edit your categories from settings.
+- Poor man's rotation for photos: it'll rotate it temporarily so you can see it in the right orientation, but it doesn't save the rotation permanently.

 # Feb 26 2015 (5)

 - Autosave to camera roll (app will ask after you take a photo, or open settings from the library)